Intention Games: Towards Strategic Coexistence between Partially Honest and Blind Players: Related Work

 Traditional game theory considers rational choices and utility maximization as a norm.
-However, there have been models for deviation from rational behaviour owing to beliefs, social issues, group issues under the formalism of behavioural game theory \cite{bgt}.
-Even so, the deviations considered in behavioural game theory occur from eccentricities implicit in the participating players due to external effects.
+However, there have been models for defection from rational behaviour owing to beliefs, social issues, group issues under the formalism of behavioural game theory \cite{bgt}.
+Even so, the defections considered in behavioural game theory occur from eccentricities implicit in the participating players due to external effects.
 In comparison, we do not compromise on the notion of rationality in defining Intention Games.
-While considering players to be rational, but partially honest, we propose our competitive framework. \\
+While considering players to be rational, but partially honest and blind, we propose our competitive framework. \\